Hiking the Cadini di Misurina Viewpoint in the Dolomites

 Just a heads-up: some links on this site are affiliate links, which means I may earn a small commission at no extra cost to you, if you make a purchase.
 Your support helps to keep the blog running.

 From the chaos of the Tre Cime car park, the Cadini di Misurina trail slipped off almost unnoticed.
-The trailhead began across the street from the Rifugio Auronzo parking lot, followed Trail 117 toward Rifugio Col de Varda, and immediately dropped down a rocky hill.
+The trailhead begins across the street from the Rifugio Auronzo car park, and immediately drops down a rocky hill.
 To our left, a river snaked through a wide valley toward an aqua-blue lake, bright even under a hazy sky.

 It didn’t feel like the “proper” start to a famous viewpoint, and Travel Buddy was skeptical from the start.
 What he didn’t realize — and what I found hilarious — was that you can see the parking lot from the trail for most of the walk.
 This isn’t exactly off-the-grid backcountry exploration.